ashbymichael/News/95503390-7b07-4561-b228-c3e3c8292bf3/content.md

 <br>
 <br>

-And if you’d like to engage further with both Make School and LATISM, please join our joint Twitter chat this Thursday, May 12 at 9pm EST.
+<strong>And if you’d like to engage further with both Make School and LATISM, please join our joint Twitter chat this Thursday, May 12 at 9pm EST.</strong>

-####Details:####
+#####Details:#####

 <strong>The Power of Programming: Weekly @LATISM Twitter Chat with @MAKESCHOOL #LATISM #MAKESCHOOL</strong>

-<strong>We will celebrate our partnership and discuss the power of being the creators of technology this Thursday night, May 12th at 9 p.m.
+We will celebrate our partnership and discuss the power of being the creators of technology this Thursday night, May 12th at 9 p.m.
 EST. We invite you to join us!
 Come ask @MakeSchool any questions you may have about their programs.
-Engage in the conversation around Latino leadership in creating using technology to improve the lives of others.</strong>
+Engage in the conversation around Latino leadership in creating using technology to improve the lives of others.

 ><strong>When: Thursday, May 12th at 9 p.m.
 EST</strong>